Skip to content

 Sources

 Editor's Note: This article was originally published on , and was last reviewed on .
-This article was edited to replace “childless” with “child-free” because the term “childless” has a negative connotation and further marginalizes people who choose not to have children.
+This article was updated to include incarceration in the honorable mentions and added the erased identities for dominant hand and HIV status.
+Also updated the link to Hankivsky’s document because it seems that the domain expired and was purchased by some casino blog, so now it goes to the actual document in the Web Archive.
+This article was edited to replace “childless” with “child-free” on January 13, 2023, because the term “childless” has a negative connotation and further marginalizes people who choose not to have children.
 The wheel of privilege infographic had the “skin color” wedge updated on June 29, 2022.
 It previously listed “Black” as the only marginalized identity and “Different Shades” in the erasure ring.
 After listening to some discussions between BIPOC content creators, I’ve decided to revise my wheel to display visibly Black, Brown, Indigenous, and Asian (BBIA) people as the most marginalized and white-presenting BIPOC in the erasure ring.

 1. Thank you for creating this powerful version of the power/privilege wheel.